 Couples may have another clergyperson or public official officiate the wedding.
-Provide contact information to Rev. David Norse at least three months prior to the wedding so that he may convey basic information about our church and answer any questions.
+Provide contact information to Rev. Carla Jones Brown at least three months prior to the wedding so that he may convey basic information about our church and answer any questions.
 ASPC asks that the following brief statement about our community of faith to be included in the wedding program:

 Arch Street Presbyterian Church is a growing, diverse, and welcoming community in the heart of Center City Philadelphia.
 It is a part of the Presbyterian Church (U.S.A.).
 Learn more about ASPC at archstreetpres.org.

 Whether an ASPC pastor or another officiant presides over the wedding, you will be assigned an ASPC wedding coordinator to handle the details of the worship service.

 If an ASPC pastor officiates your wedding, he/she does so with the following understanding: A Christian wedding involves a community of family and friends who come together to seek God’s blessing upon the life-long promises made between two individuals who have chosen to enter into a loving, faithful marriage.
 If an ASPC pastor presides, your wedding will be an expression of your own faith and desire that God be an ongoing part of your lives together.
 The pastor will work with you to plan a worship service based on the Service for Christian Marriage of the Presbyterian Church (U.S.A.) with your unique personalities in mind.